captam3rica/reference-list/README.md

 This is where I put handy links, commands, 3rd party resources, documentation links, etc that I have found helpful in my technology journey

-Referenced often, Updated simi-regularly :)
+Referenced often, Updated semi-regularly :)

 <a name="top"></a>